bendalab/audioio/README.md

 ### Playing sounds

-Play a numpy array as a sound:
+Fade in and out and play a numpy array as a sound:
 ```
+aio.fade(data, samplingrate, 0.2)
 aio.play(data, samplingrate)
 ```

 Just beep for half a second and 440 Hz:
 ```
 aio.beep(0.5, 440.0)
 aio.beep(0.5, 'a4')
 ```
+Musical notes are translated into frequency with the `note2freq` function.